flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 On top of that, as the next-generation CPU, it debuts many improvements that go beyond the scope of embedded applications [@cpu-arch]:

-- A **2-way superscalar** pipeline: A new type of parallelism where the CPU can process more than one instruction (two in this case) in each stage of the pipeline.
+- A **2-way superscalar** pipeline: A novel parallelism technique where the CPU can process more than one instruction (two in this case) in each stage of the pipeline.
 This results in more instructions executed per second.
+  - Behind the scenes, the CPU is distributing the two instructions to two different (and available) execution units.
+Hence - with the exception of a very small group - all instructions have to be of different types (i.e. branching, arithmetic, etc) to be parallelised [@cpu-soft_doc].
+Otherwise, they can only be executed sequentially.
+Be as it may, the SH-4 also exhibits a subset of instructions that can never be parallelised, as they contain too many dependencies to make it feasible.
 - **8 KB instruction cache** and **16 KB data cache**: This ratio is rather curious since consoles tend to include more instruction cache than data cache.
 However, the SH-4 allows the data cache to be split into two sections: **8 KB of Scratchpad** (fast RAM) and **8 KB of data cache**.

 #### Special work